averykhoo/vibe-player-v3/vibe-player/CONTRIBUTING-LLM.md

 4.  **Propose and Apply Guideline Updates**
     *   **Reason:** To formally incorporate agreed-upon changes into the guidelines document, ensuring it remains the accurate source of truth.
-    *   **Context:** Following clarification/confirmation from rules P8.1, P8.2, or P8.3 where a permanent change to the guidelines is desired by the user.
+    *   **Context:** Following clarification/confirmation from rules P8.1, P8.2, or P8.3 where a permanent change to the guidelines is desired by the user, or when explicitly asked to update the guidelines.
     *   **Action:**
         1. Based on the user's confirmation, **propose specific changes** (text additions/modifications/deletions) to `CONTRIBUTING-LLM.md`.
         2. Follow the standard "Discuss -> Confirm -> Generate" process (P1.1) for generating the updated section(s) of the guidelines document itself.